mcdemarco/the-new-kitchen-cookbook/soup/okra.md

 # Okra Soup

 We had some fresh okra, cooked wild rice, store-bought chicken stock, and leftover chicken shreds lying around, so I made up a soup out of it.
 It turned out to be a traditional way to prepare okra, though not one I'd tried before.
 I really liked the effect of transferring the slime from the okra to the stock.
-The stock itself was fairly salty and didn't need more salting.

 ## Ingredients